 - How would you describe your product articulation process (product definition, strategy, roadmap, etc)?

-Throughout the interview process, do your best to root out whether or not your candidates truly fit with the stated versus the unspoken culture and dynamic of your organization.
-Are they really a match for your team size/stage of company?
-Don’t rely only on their resume to tell you this -— dig in to see if that enterprise experience was a good fit and if they’re looking to repeat it, or if they learned something about themselves that suggests they are better suited for a smaller growth-stage organization.
+Don’t rely only on their resume to tell you whether a candidate really is a match for your team size and stage of company.
+Dig in to see if that enterprise experience was a good fit and if they’re looking to repeat it, or if they learned something about themselves that suggests they are better suited for a smaller growth-stage organization.

 - Tell me about your management style – for direct reports, as well as those accountable through a matrixed organization.